-Typically the first thing that comes to mind for most small business owners and aspiring entrepreneurs is to march down to their local bank and apply for a traditional small business loan.
-Most lenders, especially banks, will require you to prove that you’re able to repay the money to secure the funds.
-But if your credit isn’t great — as is the case in this scenario — that could be hard to do.
+Typically the first thing that comes to mind for most small business owners and aspiring entrepreneurs is to march down to their local bank and apply for a small business loan.
+However, because most traditional lenders will require you to prove that you’re able to repay the money in order to secure the funds, securing a loan can prove to be quite difficult for small business owners with less than stellar credit.

 Now that we have the bad news out of the way, the good news is that all is not lost.
-There are lenders willing to provide small business loans to owners with bad credit.
-There are also a few more creative ways to secure the money that you so desperately need.
-So without further ado, here are the top 5 ways to obtain a small business loan with bad credit.
+There are lenders and alternative options willing to provide funding to small business owners with less-than-perfect credit.

 1. Peer-To-Peer Financing

 Peer-to-peer financing or P2P lending for short is an excellent way to secure the funds you need, even if your personal credit scores are sub-par, to say the least.
-This loan method involves individuals that provide unsecured loans directly to borrowers.
+This lending method involves individuals that provide unsecured loans directly to borrowers.
 In essence, it cuts the lending institutions with their high level of borrowing standards completely out of the mix.

-As long as you are making the monthly payments on time, the loan will have a positive impact on your credit, meaning you will see your credit scores rise.
-Bottom line, though microloans are an excellent way to secure a small business loan with bad credit, you do need to factor in the high cost of borrowing the money.
+As long as you are making the monthly payments on time, the loan will have a positive impact on your credit, meaning you will actually see your scores begin to rise.
+Though microloans are a great way to secure a small business loan with bad credit, you do need to factor in the high cost of borrowing the money.

 3. Credit Cards

 For example, you may owe $3,000 but are only required to pay $30 per month.
-This can certainly be helpful for new — or struggling — businesses that have little if any cash flow.
+This can certainly be helpful for brand new — or struggling — businesses that have little if any cash flow.
 On the flip side, the minimum monthly payments do not pay down any of the principal balance.

 4. Enter Into a Partnership

-Taking on a partner to secure a small business loan does present certain risks.
-You’ll be giving up leverage and a portion of your business ownership rights.
+Taking on a partner in order to secure a small business loan with bad credit does present certain risks.
+You’ll be giving up leverage and a portion of your ownership rights.
 The other thing to factor in is how well you will get along with your new partner; so chose him or her wisely.

-Another creative method for securing a small business loan with bad credit is to borrow the money from people within your social and business network.
-The circle should include anyone that you know on a personal or professional basis.
-This could be associates, acquaintances, neighbors, friends, and of course family members.
+Another creative method of securing a small business loan with bad credit is to borrow the money from people within your social and business network.
+The circle should include basically anyone that you know on a personal or business basis including associates, acquaintances, neighbors, friends, and of course family members.

-For example, if you take a vacation or purchase a new automobile before paying them back, it may very well cause a problem.
-There is also the risk of the private investors holding the bag if your business should happen to fail.
+For example, if you take a vacation or purchase a new automobile prior to paying them back, it may very well cause a problem.
+You also take the risk of personal investors holding the bag if your business should happen to fail.
 Of course, the partnership route may cause a set of entirely different problems.